 - Shackleton died of a massive heart attack during the expedition and was buried on the island of South Georgia, at his wife’s request.

-- Wild took charge of the expedition after Shackleton’s death and they visited many islands undertaking extensive scientific surveys.
+- Frank Wild took charge of the expedition after Shackleton’s death and they visited many islands undertaking extensive scientific surveys.

 The main motivation was to collect scientific data in Antarctic and sub-Antarctic areas.
-In doing this they would circumnavigate the Antarctic continent and sail along previously unvisited stretches of the Antarctic.
+In doing this they would circumnavigate the continent and sail along previously unvisited stretches of the Antarctic.
 Shackleton wanted to explore many of the little known islands of the Southern Ocean and confirm or disprove the reports of land.
-The scientific work was to include taking meteorological examinations, magnetic observations, zoological studies, geological surveys, hydrographical and oceanographical work as well as the charting of little-known islands.
+The scientific work was to include taking meteorological examinations, magnetic observations, zoological studies, geological surveys, hydrographical and oceanographical work, as well as the charting of little known islands.
 Photography was made a key feature in this expedition and a lot of photographic equipment was taken.
 A competition was held through the Daily Mail to find a boy scout to work as the ship’s boy on the journey; the competition was so fierce that Shackleton would choose two boys to accompany them, although one boy would be forced to return home due to severe seasickness.

 At 2am on January 5 1922 Shackleton called for his physician asking for sleeping pills complaining that he was in pain and the aspirin he had taken was not working.
-The physician warned him that he need to take things more easy and stop working so hard, Shackleton replied with the words “You are always wanting me to give up something.
+The physician warned him that he needed to take things easy and stop working so hard, Shackleton replied with the words “You are always wanting me to give up something.
 What do you want me to give up now?”
 These were Shackleton’s last words, shortly afterwards he suffered a massive heart attack and died.
 He was 48.